 Why do some tests have false negatives?

-A false negative can happen with any type of test, but is typically more common if you already have a small amount of the virus in your body.
+A false negative can happen with any type of test but is typically more common if you only have a small amount of the virus in your body.
 This can happen early on in the infection—often before a person even develops symptoms.
 It can take between two and 14 days to develop symptoms of COVID-19 from the time you were exposed (CDC, 2021).
 Early on in the infection, you might have very little virus in your body and the test can miss it.